 Your professional indemnity policy is an important document.
-It is a contract between you and your Insurer and like any contract, it should be read and fully understood by all its parties.
+It is a contract between you and your Insurer and like any contract, it should be read and fully understood.

 It is a commercial insurance contract and so unlike personal lines insurance, there is less recourse if you have a dispute with an insurer.
 Commercial insurance disputes are therefore best avoided.